Hemangi-30/Sales-Insights-Analysis/README.md

 ## Dataset of project go thoungh the sql database
 <a href="https://github.com/Hemangi-30/Sales-Insights-Analysis/blob/main/db_dump.sql">DataSet of AtliQ Sales Insights</a>
+using MYsql Database import the dataset

 ## Key Features:

-Total Revenue & Sales Quantity KPIs
+-Total Revenue & Sales Quantity KPIs
-Revenue trends over time
+-Revenue trends over time
-Market-wise and product-wise performance
+-Market-wise and product-wise performance
-Top 5 customers and products
+-Top 5 customers and products
-Interactive slicers for year and month filtering
+-Interactive slicers for year and month filtering

 🔍 Built using Power BI with a focus on data visualization, usability, and business intelligence.